othomarcondes/CMP223-EnergyMeasurements/README.md

 ## Energy measurement script

 The measurements are made using SNMP requests directly to the Power Distribution Units (PDUs) supplying energy to the machines.
-In order to query the SNMP data, the .MIB file supplied by the vendor of the PDU must be available for the SNMP agent in your /home/username/.snmp/mibs directory in the gppd-hpc machine (front).
-Some additional .mib files are supplied to correct SNMP errors in the output.
+In order to query the SNMP data, the .MIB file supplied by the vendor of the PDU must be available for the SNMP agent in your `/home/user/username/.snmp/mibs` directory in the gppd-hpc machine (front).
+Some additional .MIB files are supplied to correct SNMP errors in the output.
 The files are in the `mibs` directory.
 You can use scp to place them in the right folder (you'll only have to run this once, before using the script for the first time):

 ```
 scp mibs/*.mib username@gppd-hpc.inf.ufrgs.br:/home/users/username/.snmp/mibs